openstack-infra/zuul-base-jobs/README.rst

 ==============

-This repo contains a generic Zuul base job recommended for use by simple Zuul deployments, and a copy named base-test for use in testig changes to the same.
+This repo contains a generic Zuul base job recommended for use by simple Zuul deployments, and a copy named base-test for use in testing changes to the same.